When to Contact Us

 Office of Sponsored Programs and Research Integrity reviews proposals and award:

 - Determine if research qualifies for an export control exclusion or if the research is otherwise subject to export controls

 - Negotiate restrictive or troublesome clauses with the Sponsor to ensure research qualifies as fundamental research

 - Inform the PI of projects that have export control restrictions or that are suspect and require further determination

 Three sheltering exclusions exempt most university research from export control regulations:

 Certain qualifying criteria must be met for exclusion(s) to apply.
 If exclusion criteria are not met, ITAR or EAR technology, articles, software, or technical data may be subject to export controls.
 Avoiding restrictions on access and dissemination of research findings in contracts with the U.S. Government and industry is a key strategy for minimizing export control issues in university and research laboratory settings.

 PI's assist the Office of Sponsored Programs and Research Integrity:

-- Assist the OSPRI to develop Technology Control Plans (TCP) and implement research security measures if required,
+- Assist OSPRI in developing Technology Control Plans (TCP) and implementing research security measures if required

-- Notify the OSPRI when new staff are added (students, post docs, visiting scholars) or there is a change in scope of an export controlled project,
+- Notify OSPRI when new staff are added (students, post docs, visiting scholars) or there is a change in scope of an export controlled project